svenski/duckgoose/README.md

 ```

 ### Create Class Activation Maps (CAM)
+*Note*: This was implemented for fastai v2 part 1.
 Here is a full example of creating a class activation maps for ducks and geese using fast ai.

 ```python